ietf-wg-alto/draft-alto-oam-yang/term.md

-# Terminology
+# Acronyms and Abbreviations

 This document uses the following acronyms:

+OAM:
-- OAM - Operations, Administration, and Maintainance
+  : Operations, Administration, and Maintenance (Section 3 of {{?RFC6291}})

+O&M:
-- O&M - OAM and Management
+  : OAM and Management (Section 3 of {{?RFC6291}})

 ## Tree Diagrams

-A simplified graphical representation of the data model is used in this document.
-The meaning of the symbols in these diagrams is defined in
+The meaning of the symbols in the tree diagrams is defined in
 {{RFC8340}}.

 ## Prefixes in Data Node Names